 It’s also notable for its size and conservative style.
 Construction started in 1163 but carried on for over a century.
 By the time the interior was completed around 1260, the hallmarks of Notre Dame’s style would have been considered outdated.
 Yet, as a powerful symbol of the monarchy, a conservative Gothic would dominate French church construction until the end of the Hundred Years’ War.

 Sainte Chapelle (P)

 Another remarkable example of the High French Gothic is the chapel of Sainte-Chapelle.
 Various historical luminaries considered it the most beautiful building ever constructed by man.
-Rather than a church, or even a building, we must consider Sainte-Chapelle as simply an oversized reliquary.
-The Kings of France, after all, built it as a home for the sacred crown of thrones.
+Rather than a church or building, we must consider Sainte-Chapelle as simply an oversized reliquary.
+The Kings of France, after all, built it as a home for the sacred Crown of Thrones.